COLLEGE OF SCIENCE AND TECHNOLOGY

 Standardized Test Scores:

-GRE: General Test optional.
-Subject Test in Physics: optional
+GRE: General Test required.
+Subject Test in Physics strongly recommended, but not required.

 Applicants who earned their baccalaureate degree from an institution where the language of instruction was other than English, with the exception of those who subsequently earned a master’s degree at a U.S. institution, must report scores for a standardized test of English that meet these minimums: